wso2/docs-is/en/docs/guides/access-delegation/oauth-token-hashing.md

 WSO2 Identity Server (WSO2 IS) allows you to enable OAuth2 token hashing to protect OAuth2 access tokens, refresh tokens, consumer secrets, and authorization codes.

-!!! note "Notes"
+!!! note
     -   Token hashing is only required if there are long lived tokens.

     -   If you want to enable this feature, WSO2 recommends using a fresh WSO2 Identity Server distribution.

     -   To use this feature with an existing database, you may need to perform data migration before you enable the feature.
-If you have to perform data migration before you enable this feature [Contact us](https://wso2.com/contact/).
+If you have to perform data migration before you enable this feature, [Contact us](https://wso2.com/contact/).

 ----

 ## Set up OAuth token hashing

-1. Do the following configurations in the `deployment.toml` file found in the `<IS_HOME>/repository/conf` folder.
+1. Add the following configurations to the `deployment.toml` file found in the `<IS_HOME>/repository/conf` folder.
     -   Add the following token persistence processor to  enable token hashing:
         ``` toml
         [oauth.extensions]